Baked Plantain Chips

 - 1/2 tbsp avocado oil

-Thinly slice the plantain with a mandolin (on the thinnest setting).
+- Thinly slice the plantain with a mandoline (on the thinnest setting).
 Add the plantain slices to a bowl and toss with the avocado oil to evenly coat.

 - Line a baking tray with parchment paper and place the plantain slices on the tray in one layer.
 Sprinkle with sea salt and bake for 15-20 minutes, or until just golden along the edges.

 - I love my mandoline and have used it for years.
 Just remember that a mandoline is extremely sharp, so be careful when slicing.

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.